-Summary of year ended 31 December 2022
+Summary of year ended 31 December 2023

 HIV is a reportable condition in Bermuda (Public Health Act 1949).
-The data presented in this report is based on a retrospective analysis of information collected through Bermuda's confidential HIV/AIDS reporting system.
+The data presented in this report are based on retrospective analysis of information collected through Bermuda's confidential HIV/AIDS reporting system.
 HIV-positive persons reported through the system are interviewed by trained designated staff within the Ministry, either the Nurse Epidemiologist or a Public Health Nurse.
-During this interview, further information is obtained including social demographics and risk behaviours.
-In addition to provision of individual care and services, the information gathered through this follow-up is also used to direct and evaluate preventive and other HIV-related services.
+During these interviews, information is collected including social demographics and risk behaviours.
+This information is used for provision of individual care and services, and to help inform and evaluate HIV-related public health interventions.

-Department of Health HIV/AIDS Services
+HIV/AIDS Services in Bermuda

-- 1. HIV/AIDS information through health education/promotion, annual reports, etc. - 2.
-Confidential HIV testing with pre- and post-test counseling available - 3.
-Comprehensive nursing care and treatment for HIV positive individuals - Availability of appropriate medications for HIV+ individuals Highly Active Anti-Retroviral Therapy (HAART) and prenatal and antenatal treatment for prevention of mother to child transmission (PMTCT). - 5.
-Identification of resources and supports available to HIV+ individuals and facilitation of these linkages - 6.
-Epidemiological investigation and contact tracing
+- Dissemination of HIV/AIDS information through health education and promotion activities - Confidential HIV testing with pre- and post-test counseling available - Epidemiological investigation and contact tracing - Access to medications for eligible persons living with HIV, including Highly Active Anti-Retroviral Therapy (HAART) and prenatal and antenatal treatment for prevention of mother to child transmission (PMTCT). - Identification and facilitation of support services from persons living with HIV